Fixing and extending some recent results on the ADMM algorithm: Introduction

 One of the limitations of the ADMM algorithm comes from the presence of the term $Ax$ in the update rule of $x^{k+1}$.
 While in \eqref{admm-z} a proximal step for the function $g$ is taken, in \eqref{admm-x} the function $f$ and the operator $A$ are not evaluated independently, which makes the ADMM algorithm less attractive for implementations than the primal-dual splitting algorithms (see, for instance, \cite{b-c-h, b-c-h2, bothendrich, ch-pck, condat2013, vu}).
 Despite of this fact, the ADMM algorithm has been widely used for solving convex optimization problems arising in real-life applications (see, for instance, \cite{bpcpe, esser}).
 For a version of the ADMM algorithm with inertial and memory effects we refer the reader to \cite{b-c-inertial-admm}.

-In order to overcome the above-mentioned drawback of the classical ADMM method and to increase its flexibility, Shefi and Teboulle proposed in \cite{shefi-teboulle2014} the following so-called alternating direction proximal method of multipliers (AD-PMM):
+In order to overcome the above-mentioned drawback of the classical ADMM method and to increase its flexibility, the following so-called alternating direction proximal method of multipliers has been considered in \cite{shefi-teboulle2014} (see also \cite{fpst, lst}):